AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

 To change the IP address you have to access the M5Stack Access Point with a phone/tablet and access the Sonoff device via 192.168.4.2.
 Make sure that the Sonoff device connects first and then the phone/tablet.
 Otherwise the the IP adresses assigend via DHCP might be different.
 Just try 192.168.4.2, 192.168.4.3, 192.168.4.4.

-When connected to Tasmota configuration page, open the console and put in the following commands:
+When connected to the Tasmota configuration page, open the console and put in the following commands:

 - IPAddress 192.168.4.100
 - PowerOnState 1